S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 ## What's the Benefit of Clarifying Requirements?

-Unless the way to address a particular driver is obvious, explicitly determining the intended outcome(s) and the related condition(s) you think should be established to achieve those outcomes, _before_ determining more specific solutions, will give you the following benefits:
+Unless the way to address a particular driver is obvious, explicitly determining the intended outcome(s) and the enabling condition(s) you think should be established to achieve those outcomes, _before_ determining more specific solutions, will give you the following benefits:

 -   **Encourages more intentionality**: When determining the requirement first, people are more likely to think consciously about how to address a driver, rather than acting on the basis of reaction or habit, especially in novel and or complex situations.
 -   **Clarifies intent and direction**: By defining the outcome you seek to achieve and the conditions you deem suitable to establish, you anchor the intervention in shared understanding rather than assumption.